 Microwave also has an air vent to keep it cool.
 If this vent gets clogged with grease and dust, the microwave will not operate properly.
 Microwave will shut down automatically for safety reason.
 So clean the vent with a brush to prevent this problem.

-Other reasons that may cause your microwave to shut down immediately are burned internal fuse or defective diodes or faulty capacitors.
-Call a professional to diagnose and fix the problem of microwave not working.
+Other reasons that your my microwave runs for a few seconds and stops may be burned internal fuse or defective diodes or faulty capacitors.
+Call a professional for diagnose and problem resolution for your microwave